Parameterized Orientable Deletion: Algorithm for Clique-Width

 Consider a Join node $t$ with $\eta_{p,q}$ for $p,q\in[1,\cw]$, where label $p$ contains some large in-degree-class $j\in[0,d]$.
 As noted, we can assume $|V_t^q|<2d$.
 Now, observe that the maximum number of newly created edges between class $j$ and label $q$ that can be oriented towards the vertices of $q$ is $<2d^2$, as each vertex of $q$ can have at most $d$ incoming edges for the partial solution to remain valid.
 This means $>d^4-2d^2$ vertices of $j$ will have to be moved to another in-degree-class $j'>j$.
 The number of such shifts is bounded by the number $d$ of in-degree-classes for a partial solution to remain valid.
 Thus there will always be $>d^4-2d^3$ vertices in the corresponding in-degree-class, which for $d\ge2$ is $>d^3$.

 Let $X_t=\{K_t,\Lambda_t\}$ be a valid partial solution that, during the computation of in-degree-signatures for some Join node $t$ with $\eta_{p,q}$, selects an orientation $\Lambda_t$ for the newly created edges that directs some edges $(v,u)$ away from a vertex $v$ of the large in-degree-class $j$ of label $p$ and towards a vertex $u$ of label $q$.
 Also let $Y_r=\{K_r,\Lambda_r\}$ be a valid global solution that extends $X_t$.
 Now consider global solution $Y'_r=\{K'_r,\Lambda'_r\}$ that differs from $Y_r$ by simply selecting an orientation $\Lambda'_r$ that differs from $\Lambda_r$ only in the direction of edges $(v,u)$: if $Y_r$ is valid, it is $|K_r|\le k$ and $\Lambda_r$ assigns no more than $d$ incoming edges to any vertex.
 As noted above, there must exist at least one vertex $w\in V_t^p$ belonging to large in-degree-class $j$, whose edges are all oriented towards it in $\Lambda_r$ and these must be $\le d$.
-Since $w$ and vertices $v$ belong to the same label $p$, any Join operations following node $t$ applied to $w$ are also applied to all $v$ and thus, the orientation $\Lambda'_t$ that directs $(u,v)$ towards $v$ can also be extended to an orientation $\Lambda'_r$ for global solution $Y'_r$ that does not require any more deleted vertices than $Y_r$ (keeping $|K'_r|\le|K_r|$) and remains valid as $\delta_r^-(w)=\delta_r^-(v)\le d$ for all such $v\in j$. \end{proof}
+Since $w$ and vertices $v$ (from large in-degree-class $j$ of label $p$, whose edges were oriented towards vertices $u$ of label $q$) belong to the same label $p$, any Join operations following node $t$ applied to $w$ are also applied to all $v$ and thus, the orientation $\Lambda'_t$ that directs $(u,v)$ towards $v$ can also be extended to an orientation $\Lambda'_r$ for global solution $Y'_r$ that does not require any more deleted vertices than $Y_r$ (keeping $|K'_r|\le|K_r|$) and remains valid as $\delta_r^-(w)=\delta_r^-(v)\le d$ for all such $v\in j$. \end{proof}

 \begin{theorem} Given a graph $G$ along with a $\cw$-expression $T$ of $G$, the \dOr\ problem can be solved in time $O^*(d^{O(d\cdot\cw)})$. \end{theorem} \begin{proof} As explained above, our algorithm is a modification of the DP given in \cite{Bodlaender2017}, the necessary modifications being the following.
 First, due to our focusing on the decision version of \dOr, we consider that including a vertex in the deletion set and appropriately decreasing the given budget $k$ is decided upon while computing the table of its Leaf node.
 Next, if for some $i\in[1,\cw],j\in[0,d]$ we have $A_t^{i,j}\ge d^4$, we replace the actual numerical value with a distinct marker and refer to this in-degree-class as large.